 How Can You Find Out What’s in Your Water?

-The EPA requires that public water systems serving 100,000 people or more publish an annual Consumer Confidence Report on the Internet.
-While it also strongly encourages smaller systems to do the same, tracking down this information can be a bit more challenging.
-If you are served by a smaller system and are curious about what is in your city water, we recommend that you start your search here–where the EPA compiled a list of all water quality reports of which it is aware.
+The EPA requires that public water systems serving 100,000 people or more publish an annual Consumer Confidence Report (CCR) on the internet.
+While it also strongly encourages smaller systems to do the same, tracking down this information can be challenging.
+If you are served by a smaller system and are curious about what is in your city water, we recommend that you start your search here–where the EPA has compiled a list of all water quality reports of which it is aware.

-If your Consumer Confidence Report does not provide the information you are seeking, here are a list of other water quality tracking resources:
+If your Consumer Confidence Report does not provide the information you are seeking, SimpleLab can help.